News & Updates

 The City of Bellevue announced it is temporarily suspending in-person services at its Crossroads Mini City Hall satellite location until further notice.

 - City Hall Temporarily Closed

 Following direction from public health officials, the city is halting public access to City Hall immediately, shifting to delivery of services online and other ways as of Tuesday, March 17 through April.
 The city is also moving its permitting services fully online or by phone starting today and will cancel external meetings this week that do not fall under the requirements of the Open Public Meetings Act.

 - Planning Commission Meetings Canceled

-The March 25, 2020 City of Bellevue Planning Commission meeting is cancelled.
+The March 25, 2020 City of Bellevue Planning Commission meeting is canceled.
 The closure is due to the City’s response to the COVID-19 virus and the closure of Bellevue City Hall for public access through April 1, when the decision will be re-evaluated.
 To the extent possible, the City is continuing to deliver services in various alternate ways.
-The next regularly scheduled Planning Commission meeting is April 8, provided it may need to be cancelled as well.
+The next regularly scheduled Planning Commission meeting is April 8, provided it may need to be canceled as well.

 We will do our best to ensure this information is updated, however the coronavirus situation is changing rapidly and we cannot guarantee continued accuracy.
 Please follow the WA State Department of Health and King County Public Health for the latest information and recommendations.